vele616/monorepo/packages/jobboard/website/content/jobs/go-developer-kryptos-logic-CKMmD.md

 *   Software development experience using Go and a strong understanding of software engineering principles.
 *   Experience developing low-latency microservices and APIs.
 *   Experience developing, deploying and managing containerised applications, preferably using GCP/AWS Kubernetes Services.
-*   Experience developing streaming capabilities withKafka.
+*   Experience developing streaming capabilities with Kafka.
 *   Experience with gRPC.